 In his nearly five-hour interview, Alan "Buz" Kohan talks about growing up in New York and attending the Eastman School of Music.
-He discusses working with long-time writing partner Bill Angelos on The Perry Como Show, and The Sammy Davis, Jr. Show, and speaks of becoming a producer/writer on The Carol Burnett Show, for which he won an Emmy award.
-He speaks of his speciality -- writing for award shows -- and details events from the twenty-plus Academy Award shows on which he was a writer (from 1973-1991).
+He discusses working with long-time writing partner Bill Angelos on The Perry Como Show and The Sammy Davis, Jr. Show, and speaks of becoming a producer/writer on The Carol Burnett Show, for which he won an Emmy award.
+He speaks of his specialty -- writing for award shows -- and details events from the twenty-plus Academy Award shows on which he was a writer (from 1973-1991).
 He comments on writing for several variety shows, including The Ann-Margret Special, Motown 25: Yesterday, Today, Forever, Bette Midler: Ol' Red Hair is Back, Baryshnikov in Hollywood, Comic Relief, and Sammy Davis, Jr.'s 60th Anniversary Celebration.
-He also talks about his children -- sharing how two of his children, daughter Jenji Kohan (creator of Weeds and Orange is the New Black), and son David Kohan (co-creator with Max Mutchnick of Will & Grace), found success in the industry.
+He also talks about his children -- sharing how two of his children, daughter Jenji Kohan (creator of Weeds and Orange Is the New Black), and son David Kohan (co-creator with Max Mutchnick of Will & Grace), found success in the industry.
 Karen Herman conducted the interview on September 1, 2011 in Los Angeles, CA.